 "They deserve to be heard by millions."
 B-Side, USA.

-In 2013, The Whisky Priests announced that a key line-up from the band's most successful and beloved era will be reuniting for a series of live shows and releasing a 'Best of' / 'Anthology' CD.
+In 2017, The Whisky Priests will be reuniting for a series of live shows and releasing a 'Best of' CD and 12-CD 'Complete Recordings' Retrospective Box Set.
 WATCH THIS SPACE!...

 (Below is a video of The Whisky Priests performing 'Alice in Wonderland' live at the Markthalle, Hamburg on 10th October 1998, taken from the '"Here Come The Ranting Lads" - Live!' video)